 By the time he was in his twenties, he was already beating players who’d been internationally known.
 He had the talent, but he also had something harder to define: a calmness at the table, an ability to stay focused when the match tightened.
 When pressure crushed other players, Efren seemed to relax.

 Competing at the highest levels of pool means traveling constantly, tournament schedules that take you away from family for months, pressure that builds with every match, prize pools that create real financial stakes.
 Efren handled it better than anyone because he wasn’t trying to prove something.
-He was just playing pool.
+He was just playing 9-ball.

 That might sound like a small difference, but it’s not.
 Ask any athlete how their performance changes when they stop trying so hard.
 Some find it almost impossible.
 Efren made it look natural — he had mastered the mental game.